 Every now and again, something unique catches your eye and you can’t help but be fascinated by it.
-Last year, I remember seeing a picture of the Arteflame grill for the first time.
-I will be the first to admit, when I saw that picture, I could imagine this grill being a focal point on my patio someday with logs of wood burning bright in the center.
+I remember seeing a picture of the Arteflame grill for the first time.
+When I saw that picture, I could imagine this grill being a focal point on my patio someday with logs of wood burning bright in the center.
 I was officially intrigued.
 It is a charcoal or wood burning grill, it’s a plancha, it is a fire-bowl, it is a functional piece of art.
+I hope my Arteflame grill review helps you decide if this is the grill for you.

 Additional bases are available in different heights and styles.
 In addition to the grills, Arteflame also came out with inserts for kamado style grills such as the Big Green Egg and Kamado Joe, and for the Weber Kettles, which are available with or without a center grate.
 These inserts are made from 3/8 inch carbon steel.
 Most recently, the company added a rotisserie attachment for their 40 inch models which I have yet to try.
 Keep an eye out on the Arteflame website, for their innovative new accessories.